Juanperezc/woowup-frontend-assessment/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

 For more details, check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

+---

+That should cover everything.
+Let me know if you need more information.